EternityForest/AnyoneCanDoIt/MathELI5.md

 which allow you to directly enter constraints like "These two lines must be at this angle", and will solve everything for you in real time.

-I am told this is not sufficient in real large buildings with a chance of falling over of you get it wrong, and real engineers do, or at least should do, some level of manual verification, probaby largely as an additional check, solving the problem in unrelated ways to find any errors in the reasoning.
+I am told this is not sufficient in real large buildings with a chance of falling over if you get it wrong, and real engineers do, or at least should do, some level of manual verification, probaby largely as an additional check, solving the problem in unrelated ways to find any errors in the reasoning.